Equity holdings other than those held solely for the purpose of investment

 Exercising of voting rights

-Voting rights of strategic-holding shares shall be exercised in the same manner as shares other than strategic-holding shares, and appropriate actions shall be taken in accordance with the voting rights exercise standards that are separately established.
+Voting rights of equity holdings other than those held solely for the purpose of investment shall be exercised in the same manner as other shares, and appropriate actions shall be taken in accordance with the voting rights exercise standards that are separately established.

 Stewardship Activities Open a page in another window.